adiarusaikia/mjs-project-terraform-infra/README.md

-# mjs-project-terraform-infra
-this is github repo resouce for terraform
+# This prod repository is for terraform developers.